top of page

 • Becoming more grateful

-It may take you years to become significantly more respectful, responsible, and grateful.
+It may take you years to become more respectful, responsible, and grateful.
 But it's worth the effort and you'll be happier for it.

 Respect of Self